bigooze/bigooze.github.io/_posts/2022-9-19-ZinefestReview.md

 ## GOOD LUCK
 I hope this information helps.
 It was good to review the event and put things into perspective.

+# Shut Eye Press
+*(I sent a draft of this over to my homie SEP for review because I didn't want to misrepresent them, and this was their response.
+While I made edits based on their feedback, I am reposting their words in full for posterity)*

+Yo, I love all this processing and I appreciate you and you sharing it!!!
+It's really good.
+Thanks for being patient with me getting back, too.

+I think this is a really helpful and specific look into what worked and didn’t work for you, and people will really appreciate it—it was helpful to my thinking, for sure.
+It’s interesting that you calculate loss and profit solely based on zine fest income!
+(I think of it more in terms of what sold because the remaining inventory will roll over).
+Everything I have to say in agreement or response, is, of course, just my situation and set of priorities, so it shouldn’t necessarily sway where you’re headed (not that it would):

+For me, I didn’t sell a ton, but I also never do at zine fest—I just get that my aesthetic is not the right fit for it!
+I table for a number of reasons:
+* I love PHX zine fest, its organizers, and the attendees, and the tabling fee is worth it to me just to support a really great community event.
+* I’m invested in making letterpress feel accessible to people; I don’t want it to seem like an ancient or fine printing medium that can’t do weird zine-y things.
+* Any money is good money.
+* The deadline does help me get moving on projects.
+* It gets my face and name and contact info out there, so while a lot of people walk away from my table never having bought something, they may still pay for my services in the future, or follow me on insta, or refer people to me, or even just vaguely remember me so that when I cross their paths again, I seem that much more friendly and established in the community!
+* Most people are going to look at my books and items for a split second, and not “get” what they are (so they walk right past), whereas an illustrated photocopied staple book is going to immediately register and also let them know what price range to expect.
+While I DO want to make some cheaper, faster zines where I can, I also know that I love crafts and special touches—it’s really hard for me to invest myself in making a straightforward book form.
+This is just what I do, I naturally spend soooooo much time and money and energy doing it, for better or for worse.
+And there are always a few people who DO get it, who love that I do something different even if it is more expensive.
+I like having my art appreciated even when they don’t buy; I totally get that a $10 purchase is a lot.
+I price my stuff as it is because of the materials and extensive labor that goes into it—I could go lower since I’m not focused on profit, but I don’t because I don’t want to wholly undercut the value of that kind of work.

+Okay, so I say all this because I don’t expect to be one of the popular booths there, or to make anything close to a profit.
+I love that you closely examined so many factors in what makes a success, and I think anyone could benefit from the advice.
+I don’t have much feedback, only a caution about like 2 points in your blog piece that pointed out others who didn’t do the successful things we did with our tabling.
+By saying you/I/we did something that really worked, I think it already suggests that not everyone was doing it—specifically pointing to bad examples feels repetitive at best, and at worst could feel judgey or superior.
+Others have severe social anxiety, and/or may not have the luxury of all the free time that went into my shit, and I think it’s inspiring just to see someone at a sparsely decorated table representing their art.
+They could really benefit from your advice, and I’m sure more sales would be better!
+I guess my point is that all of what you wrote about is of course super valid and helpful, but my only caution would be with the examples of “what not to do” coming across as somewhat flippant.
+But then again, maybe that is the vibe you’re going for!
+I dunno.
+Maybe I’m too protective of my fellow precious art babies. take it, leave it, bop it.

+LOVE,

+(S.E.P.)